-Electronic waste, also known as e-waste, is a blanket term for any type of electronic device that is now outdated, broken, or obsolete and is therefore discarded since there is no use for them.
+Electronic waste, also known as e-waste, is a blanket term for any electronic device that is now outdated, broken, or obsolete and is therefore discarded since there is no use for them.
 E-waste includes small objects such as cellphones to larger home electronics such as washing machines and dryers.
 Some of the most common types of e-waste that is being seen right now are types of technologies that are quickly being outdated.
 These include televisions, printers, fax machines, scanners, laptops, monitors, and more.
 Below are some tips for recycling e-waste.